12/21/04 Newsletter (below it are two previous newsletters on this issue):

 I have worked in the beef industry for 30 years designing equipment to

 improve animal welfare.
-In North America half of the non-kosher cattle are handled
+In North America half of the non-kosher cattle are

 in equipment I designed.
 I have also designed equipment for holding cattle and